varennes/varennes.github.io/_posts/2015-6-17-cpm3d_prelim.md

+---
-# 3D CPM Simulation Results
+title: 3D CPM Simulation Results
+layout: post
+---

 **Simulation Parameters:**
 - Each cell has a relaxed area of 27 lattice sites.